 Two historical facts about women in journalism from this era that I am sure you are aware of: many newspapers hired women during World War II, then fired them when the men came home.
 Also, Agness Underwood was the first female big-city newspaper editor; her memoirs are called Newspaperwoman.
 She edited the Los Angeles Herald-Examiner for Hearst.
 Today (2000), of course, my hometown paper (the one which absorbed the Oregon Journal), The Oregonian, is, I believe, the largest U.S. daily edited by a woman.

 The second-best journalism movie ever made, Deadline USA, featured one strong woman--the widow of the founding publisher (a role which recurs in many journalism movies and television shows, most recently and prominently as the Nancy Marchand character in the long-running Lou Grant television series.
 At least one episode makes it clear she was the founding publisher's widow).
 This was, in fact, a role in which some women (including, of course, the Washington Post's Katherine Graham) rose to positions of publishing, if not editorial, authority in newspapers.

 We see an echo of the Hildy Johnson character in Jack Webb's -30-, made in 1959.
-The women's section editor, Bernice Valentine, whose son is killed in a round-the-world plane race that comprises one of the subplots.
+The womens' section editor, Bernice Valentine, has a son who is killed in a round-the-world plane race that comprises one of the subplots.
 She is a tough, hard-bitten woman who, while dressing (as did Rosalind Russell when she played Hildy) like one of the girls, acts like one of the boys.
 This reflects two realities of the times: women were limited to the women's pages, and they couldn't even get a job there unless they acted just like the men they worked with.

 Kathleen Turner in Switching Channels is beneath comment.